CEDL2017/homework0/README.md

 Amazon Mechanical Turk is a crowdsourcing marketplace of human intelligence tasks (HITs).
 First, the Turks (workers) have to pass a definition quiz of a tag.
 After that, they can start deciding whether some images correspond to that tag which helps them earn some money.

 # Deep Visual-Semantic Alignments for Generating Image Descriptions
 Dr. Andrej Karpathy and Dr. Fei-Fei Li have trained a model that can generate a sentence from an image (image captioning).
 This is the researh which Dr. Fei-Fei Li introduced in TED.
-About the architecture, instead of adding softmax, they directed the outputs of CNN directly to a sequence-to-sequence model.
+About the architecture, instead of adding softmax, they directed the outputs of CNN to a sequence-to-sequence model.
 The training data were from Flickr8K, Flickr30K and MSCOCO which were annotated with 5 sentences also using "Amazon Mechanical Turk".

 http://cs.stanford.edu/people/karpathy/deepimagesent/